 On Jan.
-1, the terms call for the two bond insurers to purchase \$50 million of new revenue bonds from Prepa; members of a creditors' committee known as the Ad Hoc Group will purchase an additional \$65 million worth of bonds.
+1, the two participating bond insurers will purchase \$50 million of new revenue bonds from Prepa; a creditors' committee known as the Ad Hoc Group will purchase an additional \$65 million worth of bonds.
 Those purchases will give Prepa \$115 million of fresh cash, which it can use to honor a large part of its scheduled bond payment due that day.
 Prepa is expected to make the rest of the payment out of its own resources, according to people familiar with the talks.

 In other respects, the restructuring plan resembles terms that were made public earlier this year.
+They called for giving Prepa five years' worth of interest-rate relief, which would save the utility more than \$700 million.

-They include a five-year payment moratorium, lower interest rates and a permanent reduction of Prepa's outstanding bond principal by more than \$600 million.
+In addition, the creditors have agreed to permanently reduce Prepa's outstanding bond principal by more than \$600 million, according to a summary provided by the utility.
 This would be accomplished through a debt exchange, in which the holders of Prepa's current, junk-rated bonds could turn them in and receive new investment-grade bonds.